js044/portfolio/content/_index.md

 ## My name is *Jayleen Serrano*.

-Welcome to my portfolio website.
-You can access a PDF portfolio of the projects listed on this site [here](/portfolio.pdf).
-I currently do design and development work.
-I specialize in responsive web design and coding static websites, but I also do branding and visual identity work.
-I graduated from Colorado State University with a BFA in Graphic Design.
-Recently, I was admitted to the Georgia Institute of Technology's Master's program in Analytics.
-I'm also the founder and Editor-in-chief of [Cicada Creative Magazine](https://cicadacreativemag.com/).
-If you'd like to get in touch, you can use my [contact form](/contact).
+Welcome to my portfolio website!
+I currently do marketing and design work for Athens-Clarke County Library, but I'm also passionate about responsive web design and coding static websites.
+I'm also the founder and Editor-in-chief of [Cicada Creative Magazine](https://cicadacreativemag.com/), an online all-arts publication.
+If you'd like to get in touch about a project or collaboration, feel free to use my [contact form](/contact)!